The Online Exam (with its prerequisite Basic Terms & Safety Exam) may be taken at any time. To do so follow these steps:

 - Proper Procedures for Using Chain Motors

-When an online exam has been successfully completed, you will receive a certificate via email.
+When an online exam has been successfully completed, you will receive a certificate in your classroom.
+Please contact us at email@example.com if you cannot find a certificate.
 This email and certificate are your admission to the practical exam.
 Do not register for the practical exam until you have this certificate.

 ALL PRACTICAL EXAMS HAVE BEEN PLACED ON AN INDEFINITE HIATUS WHILE WE REEXAMINE THE SCOPE OF THEIR CONTENT.